Working with Sheets

 $$("ssheet").setCellValue(3, 1, "=5", "Sheet2");

-// getting values from the range
+// getting values from a single range

 var value = $$("ssheet").getRangeValue("A1:B2","Sheet2"); //-> [3456, 6543]

-// setting values for the range
+// setting values for a single range

 $$("ssheet").setRangeValue("A1:B2", [1,2,3,4], "Sheet2");